-The IB was made aware that there was an error in the translation of criterion A in the Spanish version of the Extended essay guide.
-The current version of the guide in Spanish states that the research question must be in the introduction.
-However, it should read that the research question is stated in either the introduction or on the title page.
+The IB was made aware that there was an error in the translation of criterion A in the Spanish version of the Extended essay guide (first exams 2013).
+The current version of the guide in Spanish stated that the research question must be in the introduction.
+However, it has been amended to read that the research question is stated in either the introduction or on the title page.
 Please note that the English and French versions of the guide are correct.